Alzheimer's Care Resources: Help and Support through Progression

-Whether you have made an active decision to care for your loved one or the task has fallen to you because there is no one else, providing care for a person with Alzheimer's is a physical, emotional, and sometimes financial commitment.
-A diagnosis of Alzheimer’s affects more than the person with the disease.
+An Alzheimer's diagnosis affects more than the person with the disease.
 It affects the whole family.
-As a person moves through the progressive stages of the disease, more care, patience, and coping skills will be required from the caregiver.2
+As a person moves through the progressive stages of the disease, more care and patience will be required from the caregiver.2

-As each family and caregivers have their own well-being, jobs, and responsibilities to look after, good communication becomes essential to make sure the needs of the person with Alzheimer's are met, and that caregivers have the support to meet those needs.
+As each family and caregiver have their own well-being, jobs, and responsibilities to look after, good communication becomes essential.
+Ensure the needs of the person with Alzheimer's are adequately met and caregivers have the support to meet those needs.

 In the beginning

-Upon adjusting after the shock or reality of a diagnosis you may have suspected; caring responsibilities could seem manageable.
+Upon adjusting to an Alzheimer's diagnosis, caring responsibilities may be manageable for the individual's primary support system.
 This period could last months or even years, as the disease affects each person differently.
 But the end of the path remains the same.
-Your loved one will lose not just their memory, but also the ability to function independently.
+Your loved one will gradually lose their ability to function independently.

-Suggest specific tasks and match requests to interests, availability and ability.
-Have people visit for activities and sensory experiences like singing, dancing, reading, going for a walk or painting, working in the garden, or to provide supervised interaction with pets.
+Suggest specific tasks and match requests to interests, availability, and ability.
+Have people visit for activities and sensory experiences like singing, reading, painting, or working in the garden.
+Provide supervised interaction with pets.
 Some friends may offer to bring over meals on a regular schedule or run your errands while they are running their own.

 Respite care gives you a block of time as a caregiver to rest, travel, or attend to other things.

-There are places in most communities that offer center-based services for people with Alzheimer's which enable them to be social, involved in supervised activities.
-Some facilities are open up to 10 hours a day, and even offer services the weekends.5
+These centers offer activities for older adults with a range of physical and cognitive abilities.
+For people with Alzheimer's, adult day centers offer an opportunity to be social and involved in supervised activities.
+Some facilities are open up to 10 hours a day, and even offer services on the weekends.5

-Adult day centers for people with different kinds of dementia can offer a safe environment under the care of trained professionals that provide a stimulating social environment.
-Research has shown that keeping the mind busy helps to delay the speed of symptom progression.5 Art, music, dancing, and exercise are just a few of the usual program options.
-Some centers also take participants on voluntary field trips and outings to the park, for ice cream, and to concerts.
+Adult day centers for people with different types of dementia can offer a safe environment under the care of trained professionals.
+Research has shown that keeping the mind engaged helps to delay the speed of symptom progression.5 Art, music, dancing, and exercise are just a few of the typical program options in adult day centers.
+Some centers also take participants on voluntary field trips and outings.

-Counseling on supportive care and nutrition education may also be available.
-You may be able to arrange for special services including haircuts and shaves, speech therapy for swallowing, or physical and occupational therapy.
+Counseling on supportive care and nutrition education may also be available at adult day centers.
+You may be able to arrange for special services including haircuts, speech therapy, or physical and occupational therapy.

 Community resources for support

-Outside resources can offer practical support, helplines, advice, and even training for caregivers.
+Outside resources can offer practical support as well.
+Helplines, forums, and training for caregivers are consistently offered in a variety of settings.
 Reach out to your local house of worship, civic organization, or Alzheimer's chapter to find out how you can benefit.
-There are local and online support groups, educational resources, and information forums from which you can get referrals.
-These include: